You are here

-In 2013-14 IHPA undertook an investigative review of national and international emergency care classification systems to recommend options for improving the classification in future years.
+In 2013–14, the Independent Hospital Pricing Authority (IHPA) undertook an investigative review of national and international emergency care classification systems to recommend options for improving the classification in future years.

 The overall recommendation from the investigative review was for the staged development of a new classification system, to replace Urgency Related Groups (URGs) and Urgency Disposition Groups (UDGs).